Girafboy/RE-toy/README.md

    The script will start executing the tests based on the specified parameters.

 5. If `test_accuracy` is set to true, results will be shown in the terminal.
-Otherwise, once the script completes, the test results will be saved in the file specified by the `output_file` variable and the query time files will be stored in the directory specified by the `output_query_time_dir` variable.
+Otherwise, once the script completes, the test results will be saved in the file specified by the `output_file` variable.

 ## Test Script `experiments.sh` Usage